Low-moisture method

-To clean a mattress, remove all bedding, vacuum the surface and seams, spot-clean stains with a mild cleaner, blot without soaking the fabric, sprinkle baking soda to absorb odor, let the mattress dry completely, and vacuum again.
+To clean a mattress, remove all bedding, inspect the surface and care label, vacuum the top, sides, seams, and underside, spot-clean stains with the least moisture possible, deodorize with baking soda, dry fully, and vacuum again.
 Use minimal liquid on foam or memory foam mattresses to reduce the risk of moisture damage.

 A clean, dry sleep surface in soft daylight sets the tone for the routine below.